 Helpful hints to enhance fertility

-- Cease OCP as soon as possible, it is poison to natural fertility
+- Cease OCP as soon as possible

 - Address menstrual irregularities sooner rather than later

 - Space your children, allowing adequate time for post natal recovery and recuperation

 - Reduce stress, practice relaxation, yoga, meditation, have a holiday

 - Avoid cold, raw foods and fluids, processed and junk food

 - Regular exercise that is appropriate to your fitness level

 - Avoid or restrict alcohol intake

 - Keep your reproductive organs warm, wear a singlet or a tummy warmer to protect your midriff